-The credit quality of corporate issuers could experience a deterioration, primarily from increased economic uncertainty and, in certain sectors, the risks associated with trade policies of major economic powers.
-Certain global events, such as the ongoing COVID-19 pandemic or the exit of the United Kingdom from the European Union, can also affect macroeconomic factors and impact the credit quality of borrowers.
+The credit quality of corporate issuers could experience a deterioration, primarily from increased economic uncertainty and, in certain sectors, the risks associated with trade policies of major economic powers, supply chain disruptions and changes in inflation or interest rates.
 The risks could be exacerbated by the practice by which lending institutions have, in recent years, reduced the level of covenant protection in their loan documentation, making it more difficult for lenders to intervene at an early stage to protect assets and limit risk of non-payment.
-If the current trends toward deterioration in credit quality continue, the Group may be required to record asset impairment charges or to mark down the value of its corporate debt portfolio, which would in turn impact the Group's profitability and financial condition.
+If the current trends towards deterioration in credit quality continue, the Group may be required to record asset impairment charges or to mark down the value of its corporate debt portfolio, which would in turn impact the Group's profitability and financial condition.